 After completing container configuration, click Save and proceed with configuring Grid and Form display.

-Click More Options (…) next to the newly created page node and select Add Grid.
+Click More Options (…) next to the newly created page node and select Add Grid or Add Properties Card.

-Click the Grid node.
-The Details Pane is updated with the Grid fields.
+Click the Grid or Properties Card node.
+The Details Pane is updated with the respective fields.

-Enter the required values for the field/properties to create a tabular grid display in a container using the following tables:
+Enter the required values for the field/properties to create a tabular grid or a form-style display in a container using the following tables:

 Note